All transcriptions are copyrighted by the Jefferson County Historical Society and are available for your personal use only.

 Baptist Church.
 Mr. Weaver was an exhorter and an active church worker.
 His

-father, John Weaver, was a German, and an early settler of Cape Girardeau when
+father, John Weaver, was a German, and an early settler of Cape Girardeau when the country was a part of the Louisiana Territory.
+He followed keelboating to

 New Orleans, settled at Charleston, Mississippi County, before the town was